jialubio/HPC_tutorial/README.md

 # Introduction
 High-performance computing (HPC) allows you to perform large-scale computations by distributing tasks across multiple computing nodes.
 This repository will guide you through the process of using SLURM, a powerful and flexible workload manager, to efficiently manage and execute jobs on a compute cluster.

+Universities and research groups often have their own compute cluster.
+There are also commercial options that are more flexible and scalable, such as AWS, GCP, XSEDE and etc.

 # Do You Need a Compute Cluster?
 There are pros and cons with using a compute cluster.
 It is really useful if:
 + Your job requires a lot of computational resources (ex. too slow to run on a personal computer)